hlubenow/DungeonDraw/linux_python27/README.md

 ### DungeonDraw 1.2

-This is the older release.
+This is the older release with the old description.
 If you use Windows 10, use version 1.3 in the main directory above instead.

 A simple dungeon editor in Python/Tkinter for role-playing games like for example "Dungeons & Dragons".